 In a normal situation where the estate has sufficient assets to pay off the decedent’s debts and there is money left over to pay beneficiaries, you generally don’t need to go to court at all as executor.
 After paying off all debts, you are ready to distribute funds to the beneficiaries as directed in the decedent’s will.
 Before you do, you are required to run a child support search on the beneficiaries.
 There are several companies that can do this for you, and it usually only costs about $10.
 Assuming you have run the necessary child support searches and no beneficiaries have a delinquent child support obligation, you are ready to distribute.
 Before you distribute, however, be sure to have each beneficiary sign a “release and refunding bond” to relieve yourself from liability for later-discovered debts.
 These “release and refunding bonds” get filed in the Surrogate’s office at a fee of $5 each, and officially “close” the Estate.
 It is also wise to provide each beneficiary with a short summary of what you did with the Estate’s funds while you were executor.
 This is called an “informal accounting”.

+As an Executor, it makes sense to hire a qualified attorney to help navigate these issues.
 If you have any questions about what to do as executor of a New Jersey estate, feel free to contact me.